 The UNLV Research Council serves as an advisory body to the Vice President for Research to provide review and advice regarding university research policies, procedures, and strategies to advance UNLV’s stature as a Carnegie research intensive university.
 The role of the council includes but is not limited to providing advice and recommendations on strategic research directions and action items; research policies, procedures, and information; internal faculty award programs; increasing competitive grant awards; and implementing Collaborative Research and Education (CoRE).
-Council members serve staggered terms (three years) and are appointed by the Vice President for Research and Graduate Studies.
+Council members serve staggered terms (three years) and are appointed by the Vice President for Research and Economic Development.
 The members include research faculty and representatives from the Faculty Senate and the Executive Vice President and Provost’s Office.

 Graduate Council and Committees